henrietta-k/adapt-learning-wiki/Adapt-API.md

 Adapt.course
 ````

-As this is inherited from Adapt model you can call the following methods
+As this is inherited from AdaptModel you can call the following methods

 [findAncestor(ancestors)](#findAncestor)